 Seller’s Discretionary Earnings (SDE) Multiple

 In 2019, the average SDE multiple was 2.6x for HVAC companies.
-This multiple is applied to SDE for a business to derive an implied value of the business.
+To derive an implied value of the business apply this multiple to SDE.
 The calculation is as follows:

 SDE X Multiple = Value of the Business

 For example, if an HVAC company has seller’s discretionary earnings of $350,000 and transacts at a 2.6x multiple, then the business is worth approximately $910,000.

 $350,000 X 2.6x = $910,000

 Seller’s discretionary is a common cash flow multiple used in small business transactions.
 Derive SDE by starting with your company’s EBITDA and adding back potential expenses that a new owner would not otherwise incur.
 These expenses may include owner’s compensation, managers salary, other expenses such as auto, and nonrecurring items, or events such as legal fees, or consulting.